syncfusion-content/asp.net-core-docs/aspnet-core/NuGet-Packages.md

     nuget update -Source <Source Location> [optional]
     ~~~

-    > Note: <configFilePath> is optional.
+    N> configPath is optional.
 This identifies the packages.config or solutions file lists the packages utilized in the project.

     **For example:**

     ~~~
     #Update all NuGet packages from config file
     nuget update “C:\Users\SyncfusionApplication\package.config”